Panoramic view of the seating bowl at GEHA Field at Arrowhead Stadium in Kansas City, Missouri

 Otherwise, you’d be hard-pressed to find a bad seat in the house, even in the uppermost rows.
 Arrowhead Stadium’s configuration means that some of the 300-level seating sections can have up to 45 rows, but the upper decks still aren’t quite as high as some of the more contemporary stadiums around the NFL.

 The Chiefs have gone about improving the stadium in little ways over the last few years, replacing seats and upgrading resolution on the videoboards.
-The naming sponsorship has spurred other small improvements, while naming signage has changed to include the GEHA Field name.
+The naming sponsorship has spurred other small improvements, while signage has changed to include the GEHA Field name.

 Interested in a suite at Arrowhead Stadium?
 Buy suite tickets on SuiteHop.